Butler vs. Cal: Sportsbook promo codes, odds, spread, over/under - December 9

 Butler vs. Cal Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup listed on several sportsbooks.
+See the odds, spread and over/under for this matchup available at multiple sportsbooks.

 |Favorite